RayHightower/RayHightower.com/_posts/2017-09-12-passing-the-chicagoruby-baton.markdown

 ### By the way...

 [WindyCityRails](http://windycityrails.com) happens on Sept 14-15, 2017.
-We still have a few tickets available.
+You still have time to grab a ticket.
 Use the discount code `CHICAGORUBY` for a $50 discount against the standard price.
 See you in September!

 ~Ray Hightower